Turing machine: The Entscheidungsproblem (the "decision problem"): Hilbert's tenth question of 1900

 By the 1928 international congress of mathematicians, Hilbert "made his questions quite precise.
 First, was mathematics complete ...
 Second, was mathematics consistent ...
 And thirdly, was mathematics decidable?"
 (Hodges p.
 91, Hawking p.
 1121).
 The first two questions were answered in 1930 by Kurt Gödel at the very same meeting where Hilbert delivered his retirement speech (much to the chagrin of Hilbert); the third—the Entscheidungsproblem—had to wait until the mid-1930s.

 The problem was that an answer first required a precise definition of "definite general applicable prescription", which Princeton professor Alonzo Church would come to call "effective calculability", and in 1928 no such definition existed.
 But over the next 6–7 years Emil Post developed his definition of a worker moving from room to room writing and erasing marks per a list of instructions (Post 1936), as did Church and his two students Stephen Kleene and J. B. Rosser by use of Church's lambda-calculus and Gödel's recursion theory (1934).
 Church's paper (published 15 April 1936) showed that the Entscheidungsproblem was indeed "undecidable" and beat Turing to the punch by almost a year (Turing's paper submitted 28 May 1936, published January 1937).
 In the meantime, Emil Post submitted a brief paper in the fall of 1936, so Turing at least had priority over Post.
 While Church refereed Turing's paper, Turing had time to study Church's paper and add an Appendix where he sketched a proof that Church's lambda-calculus and his machines would compute the same functions.

-And Post had only proposed a definition of calculability and criticized Church's "definition", but had proved nothing.
+And Post had only proposed a definition of calculability and criticised Church's "definition", but had proved nothing.